 So what is dopamine fasting?
 It appears to have been first proposed by a psychiatrist in California, Dr. Cameron Sepah, and it gained a following in Silicon Valley.
 You may have heard that addiction relates to rushes of dopamine in the brain’s reward centre.
 The process of dopamine fasting involves abstaining from pleasurable activities that might trigger this kind of dopamine surge.

 Dr. Sepah’s recommendations (as described in The Telegraph) are to fast between 1-4 hours a day, plus a day each weekend along with some extra time throughout the year.
 During that time, you need to avoid the following:

 - Browsing the internet or playing video games

 - Thrill-seeking behaviour (anything that triggers strong emotions)

 - Recreational drugs

-The site Alive and Well Balanced suggests a 24-hour dopamine fast with several additional requirements:
+The site Alive and Well Balanced (note: site no longer available) suggested a 24-hour dopamine fast with several additional requirements: